lsst-sqre/sqr-011/index.rst

 - Prevailing usage outside the project (*Do our collaborators or shared staff use this tool in their other projects?*).

-- Cost (after seeking open source or non-profit discounting).
+- Cost (after seeking open source or non-profit discounting, but mindful of the "hidden" cost of developer time).

-- Cost/Benefit of effort required for migration, when a previous tool has already been used in that space.
+- Cost/Benefit of effort required for migration, where a previous tool has already been used in that space.